Staff

 email, (518) 694-0660 x 3

-The Vice President of Quality and Capacity, Erin Broderick, is responsible for overseeing, executing, and expanding all of the quality services of the organization, including Afterschool Program Accreditation, School-Age Care Credential, Network membership, and the annual conference.
+The Chief Program Officer, Erin Broderick, is responsible for overseeing, executing, and expanding all of the quality services of the organization, including Afterschool Program Accreditation, School-Age Care Credential, Network membership, and the annual conference.
 Erin also oversees all of the Network’s communication and marketing.

 Erin joins the Network for Youth Success with many years of experience working with school-age children and school-age providers.
 Most recently, Erin worked at the Capital District Child Care Council, where she helped to ensure quality in afterschool programs throughout the Capital District.